AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Xu, Y., Chen, T., Liu, Z., Zhu, S., Cui, F., Shi, W., 2016.
 The impact of recycling alum- humic-floc (AHF) on the removal of natural organic materials (NOM): behavior of coagulation and adsorption.
 Chem.
 Eng.
 J. 284, 1049e1057.

 Wang, D., Ni, J., Qu, J., Ni, W., Van Leeuwen, J., 2009.
 Natural organic matter (NOM) removal in a typical North-China water plant by enhanced coagulation: targets and techniques.
 Sep.
 Purif.
 Technol.
 68, 320e327.

 # Experiment Manual

 ## Fabrication Details
-Most of the fabiracation of bench area apparatus was completed in last semester, the connection between different part is described in the experiment apparatus part.
-The fabrication of contact chamber can refered to the report of contact chamber group.[Contact Chamber]()
+Most of the fabrication of bench area apparatus was completed in last semester, the connection between different part is described in the experiment apparatus part.
+The fabrication of contact chamber can referred to the report of contact chamber group.[Contact Chamber](https://github.com/AguaClara/contact_chamber/blob/master/ContactChamber_Spring2018.md)

 ## Experimental Methods